Skip to Content

 #9 Be prepared for the changing Icelandic Weather!

 Iceland is a rough nature country.
-Be prepared for beautiful clear air, intense colors but rapidly changing weather conditions.
-During our trip, we had days with 22 °C in the morning with the sunshine and 5 °C with hard nonstop rain and hard wind around noon and storm in the evening while building up our tent.
+Be prepared for beautiful clear air, and intense colors, but rapidly changing weather conditions.
+During our trip, we had days with 22 °C in the morning with the sunshine and 5 °C with hard nonstop rain and stiff wind around noon and a storm in the evening while building up our tent.
 The weather could sometimes change within minutes, sometimes during half a day.
-Stay on the save side by dressing windproof like an onion, and you will enjoy the most intense natural environment you have ever seen.
+Stay on the safe side by dressing windproof like an onion, and you will enjoy the most intense natural environment you have ever seen.

 #10 Most important Iceland Articles: